medson10/eLottery-front/README.md

 This is a part of eLottery.
 Checkout our api repository [here](https://github.com/medson10/eLottery-api)

 ## Our goal
-eLottery is an application wicth consists in making a randomic lottery for IT events such as meetups or congresses and make possible for the staff to throw away some prizes for the participants in a fair way
+eLottery is an application witch consists in making a randomic lottery for IT events such as meetups or congresses and make possible for the staff to throw away some prizes for the participants in a fair way

 ## How do I run it?
 Just `npm install` and then `npm start` and ready to go!